oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

   community takeaways, and everything along the way.
 descriptionLong: |
   Every month we are sharing here our news, findings, interesting reads, community takeaways, and everything along the way.
-  Some of those are related to our brainchild DVC and its journey.
-The others are a collection of exciting stories and ideas centered around ML best practices and workflow.
+Co-hosting our first ever meetup, getting ready for the Hacktoberfest, Martin Fowlers's blog about ML lifecycle and automation ...
 picture: /uploads/images/2019-12-14/post-image.jpeg
-pictureComment:
-  How cool is this handmade swag from our community?
+pictureComment: How cool is this handmade swag from our community?
 We were in tears!
 author: ../authors/svetlana_grinchenko.md
 tags:
   - Machine Learning